dask/dask-ml/docs/source/hyper-parameter-search.rst

 - :ref:`Works well with Dask collections <works-with-dask-collections>`.
 Dask arrays, dataframes, and delayed can be passed to ``fit``.

 - :ref:`Avoid repeated work <avoid-repeated-work>`.
-Candidate estimators with identical parameters and inputs will only be fit once.
-For composite-estimators such as ``Pipeline`` this can be significantly more efficient as it can avoid expensive repeated computations.
+Candidate models with identical parameters and inputs will only be fit once.
+For composite-models such as ``Pipeline`` this can be significantly more efficient as it can avoid expensive repeated computations.

 Both scikit-learn's and Dask-ML's model selection meta-estimators can be used